(Sneak Peek Sub Chapter) : Dealing with Hunger

 There are certainly other ideas to pass the time.
 Chiefly among them that impacts NEAT (Non Exercise Adaptive Thermogenesis) – is household duties and/or home improvements.
 Such idea is certainly not novel and have been recently amplified amidst sensational news sites.

-Though a caution is warranted here as the above study to this particular claim have not been able to be found to this very day.
-While indeed plausible, we must never assume chores alone to suffice as entire replacement of any proper fitness training.
+While indeed plausible, we must never assume chores alone suffice as entire replacement of any proper fitness training.

-• Consider cooking and consuming all feature meals through “Wet” cooking methods, especially savoury with fluids, as opposed to “dry”.
-This Author (AW) finds that throughout all his years, cooking all savoury meals in a “dry” fashion – that is high temperature cooking with oxidised oils, predipose a much easier way for one to eat in a calorie surplus.
+• Consider cooking and consuming all feature meals through “Wet” cooking methods.
+As opposed to “dry” cooking which are typically frying, “wet” relies on use of water as base “medium” which translates more heartier meal, than “dry”.
+This Author (AW) finds that throughout all his years, cooking all savoury meals in a “dry” fashion – that is high temperature cooking with oxidised oils, predispose much easier way to eat in a calorie surplus.
 However, cooking with “wet” mediums on the other hand, eg. as simple as incorporating /adding water, stocks to main feature protein based dishes induce a far different satiety experience.

 • Adequate mineral intakes – once again owing to importances of sodium, magnesium and potassium.
 The latter (2) should ideally be emphasized in a little extra especially as one progress throughout the more (years down the road) phases of Intermittent Fasting – first as short (16 hours) to then as prolonged (typically no further than <48 hours).